Deformations of biorthogonal ensembles and universality: Proof of Theorem

 \begin{lemma} For a $k\times k$ matrix $M$, denote its $j$-th column by $M_j \in \C^k$, and for a vector $v=(v_1,\cdots, v_k)^T\in \C^k$ denote

 Then for any $k\times k$ matrices $M$ and $L$, the inequalities

 and

-hold true. \end{lemma} \begin{proof} Inequality \eqref{Had1} is the classical Hadamard's inequality.
-For \eqref{Had2}, let $(v_1,\hdots, v_k)$ be the matrix whose $i$-th column is the column vector {$v_i\in \C^k$,} and $M_j$ be the $j$-th column of the matrix $M$.
+hold true. \end{lemma} \begin{proof} Inequality \eqref{Had1} is the classical Hadamard's inequality. {\rev Inequalities similar to \eqref{Had2} are known for other matrix norms, see for instance \cite{IpsenRehmanDetBounds}, in particular Theorem~2.12 therein.
+But we failed to find it in the exact form \eqref{Had2}, and for completeness we provide a simple proof}.
+Let $(v_1,\hdots, v_k)$ be the matrix whose $i$-th column is the column vector {$v_i\in \C^k$,} and $M_j$ be the $j$-th column of the matrix $M$.
 By linearity of the determinant on each column,

 Subtracting $\det L$ from both sides, and using \eqref{Had1} and the basic inequality $\|v\|_2\leq k^{1/2}\|v\|_\infty$ several times, inequality \eqref{Had2} follows. \end{proof}

 \begin{lemma} Let $k\in\mathbb N$, and assume that Assumption \ref{assumption:sigma} holds.
 Then,